JPvRiel/docker-rsyslog/README.md

   - Simplify and depend on less containers one async support in behave allows better network test cases (using tmpfs shared volumes is the current work-arround)
   - Watch out for pre-existing files in volumes from prior runs (testing via Makefile avoids this pitfall)
 - More rsyslog -> kafka optimisation, e.g. see: [How TrueCar Uses Kafka for High Volume Logging Part 2](https://www.drivenbycode.com/how-truecar-uses-kafka-for-high-volume-logging-part-2/)
+- expose enhancments in env config like
+  - `imptcp` socket backlog setting
+  - `impstats` counters for `omkafka`

 Maybe someday:
+- hasing template for checks on integrity, e.g. `fmhash`?
 - Filter/send rsyslog performance metrics to stdout (omstdout)
 - All syslog output to omstdout (would we even need this?)
 - More test cases